phpmyadmin/phpmyadmin/doc/config.rst

         disable_functions = phpinfo()

-    Also note that enabling the "Change password " link has no effect with "config" authentication mode: because of the hard coded password value in the configuration file, end users can't be allowed to change their passwords.
+    Also note that enabling the :guilabel:`Change password` link has no effect with config authentication mode: because of the hard coded password value in the configuration file, end users can't be allowed to change their passwords.